mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

   *(a fully defined research problem is not required)*

 ## 🎯 Learning Objectives
+This module is designed to build a strong conceptual foundation for Machine Learning research.

-By the end of this module, you will be able to:
+By the end of this module, learners will clearly understand how to transform research ideas into well-defined ML problems and make informed decisions before model development begins.

 🔍 **Evaluate ML Suitability**
 - Determine whether a given research question truly benefits from Machine Learning